I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

-Hello everyone.
-Will here and today, I am going to be doing a review of the DIYPC DIY-F2-P PC case.
+Hello everyone Will here.
+Today I am going to be doing a review of the DIYPC DIY-F2-P PC case.
 This is a real budget PC case.
 Do not let the feel fool you as it is perfect for cheaper builds.
 However, it does have more than enough options for those budget PC builds.

 In this case, I built a nice little budget PC based on the Intel Pentium G4560 CPU which is housed in the ASUS Prime B250M-A MicroATX motherboard.
 I used Crucial Ballistix Sport LT RAM in 2x4 dual channel configuration of 8GB of DDR4 2400MHz RAM.
 The storage inside of this budget PC build is a Seagate Momentus Thin 500GB, 2.5” 5400RPM mechanical hard disk drive with a future SSD upgrade coming.
 The graphics card used is the Palit GeForce GTX 470, 1.25GB GPU.
 And powering the rig is the EVGA 500BQ 500w 80+ Bronze Certified Semi-Modular ATX power supply.